sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 -   **A Technician Computer**: A PC that is running Windows 10 or Windows 8.1, on which the [Windows Assessment and Deployment Kit (Windows ADK)](http://go.microsoft.com/fwlink/?LinkId=293840) will be installed.
 32-bit PCs require a 32-bit version of Windows to use some tools.

-**Note: This guide provides sample Powershell script to automate offline servicing section.
+**Note: This guide provides sample Windows PowerShell script to automate offline servicing section.
 In order to use this script OEM will need a Technician computer running Windows 10.**

 -   **A Reference Computer**: A PC that represents all of the PCs in a single model line; for example, the Fabrikam Notebook PC Series.
     For this PC, choose from something that resembles the Hardware Configuration Table.